 - the visit to Paris of José Serra, Brazilian Minister of External Relations, on 2 June 2016;

-- the visit to Rio de Janeiro of President François Hollande for the opening of the Olympic Games on 4 and 5 August 2016;
+- the visit to Rio de Janeiro of French President François Hollande for the opening of the Olympic Games on 4 and 5 August 2016;

 - the visit to Paris of Aloysio Nunes, Brazilian Minister of External Relations, on 28 August 2017;

-- the visit to Paris of Mr Ernesto Araújo, Brazilian Minister of External Relations, on 24 May 2019;
+- the visit to Paris of Ernesto Araújo, Brazilian Minister of External Relations, on 24 May 2019;

 - the visit to Paris of General Carlos Alberto dos Santos Cruz, Secretary of Government of Brazil, on 5 and 6 June 2019;

-The enhancement of the relationship between France and Brazil draws on particularly solid and diversified cooperation, as Brazil is a very Francophile country and cultural diversity is part of its national identity.
+The French-Brazilian relationship draws on particularly solid and diversified cooperation, as Brazil is a very Francophile country and cultural diversity is part of its national identity:

 - France remains Brazil’s leading European academic partner.
-Starting in the 1930s, Fernand Braudel, Claude Lévi-Strauss and Roger Bastide worked to forge the strong academic ties that exist between France and Brazil by helping found the University of São Paulo (USP) which is today the leading university in Latin America.
+Starting in the 1930s, Fernand Braudel, Claude Lévi-Strauss and Roger Bastide worked to forge the strong academic ties that exist between France and Brazil by helping found the University of São Paulo (USP) which is today the leading university in Latin America;

 Cross-border cooperation is a specific aspect of our relationship, given that France has over 700km of borders with Brazil.
 The building of a bridge on the Oyapock River illustrates this and has led to growing cooperation in the fields of health, education and sustainable development, in cooperation with the Agence Française de Développement (AFD, French Development Agency).
-Such cooperation addresses the concerns of both parties about the various cross-border risks such as illegal immigration, security, illegal gold-washing, illegal fishing, and sanitary and phytosanitary issues).
+Such cooperation addresses the concerns of both parties about the various cross-border risks such as illegal immigration, security, illegal gold-washing, illegal fishing, and sanitary and phytosanitary issues.
 It also encourages human exchanges and trade (education, movement) and helps develop the Amazonian regional economy with due respect for local people and the exceptional environment.